 Mr. Mahoney prosecutes and defends civil cases in the state and federal courts of North Carolina on behalf of individuals and small businesses.
 His practice areas include litigation involving Personal Injury and Wrongful Death, Civil Rights, Commercial and Business Law, Employment Law, Real Property, Trusts and Estates, Professional Negligence, and Insurance Coverage.
-Mr. Mahoney has tried 50 cases before juries, judges, and arbitrators, including 24 civil jury trials, and he has handled more than 30 appeals during his career.
+Mr. Mahoney has tried more than 50 cases before juries, judges, and arbitrators, including 25 civil jury trials, and he has handled more than 30 appeals during his career.

 Mr. Mahoney is a former President of the Eastern North Carolina Chapter of the American Board of Trial Advocates (2018), Durham County/14th Judicial District Bar Association (2013-2014), and ACLU of North Carolina (2009-2011).
 He served on the ACLU National Board from 2011-2018, including a three-year term (2016-2018) on the ACLU Executive Committee and ACLU Foundation Board.
 On April 15, 2018, he was inducted as a Fellow into the International Society of Barristers at the annual meeting in London.
 Information about ISOB can be found at www.isob.com.